 - 2 quarts water

-- Put the turmeric root in a quart of water and let it boil for at least 20 minutes, until the water becomes a rich golden yellow.
+- Put the turmeric root in a quart of water and heat to boiling.
+Boil at least 20 minutes, until the water becomes a rich golden yellow.

-- While the turmeric is boiling, prepare the tamarind if you are using the pods.
+- While the turmeric is boiling, prepare the tamarind pods.
 Crack and open the pods, and remove only the fruit.
 Simmer the tamarind fruit, stirring gently, so that it dissolves into a jam-like texture.
 When the seeds have come out of the fruit, let the mixture cool, then pour it through a strainer to remove the seeds and seed peels and create the paste.

 - When the turmeric water is ready, add enough cool water to bring the temperature to just warm, and blend thoroughly to liquefy the cooked turmeric.